-The BPRC celebrated their 60th anniversary in 2021 and the annual Cowes-Torquay-Cowes International Powerboat Festival was once again held in Cowes Yacht Haven, bringing unique business and profile to the town.
-Cowes Town Waterfront Trust was pleased to support the cost of berthing for the competitors.
+The BPRC organises the annual Cowes-Torquay-Cowes International Powerboat Festival and once again was hosted from Cowes Yacht Haven.
+This event brings a unique business and profile to the town.
+Cowes Town Waterfront Trust was pleased to support the cost of berthing for the competitors and the provision of the Events Centre for race briefings and for the prizegiving ceremony.